-Amy Zanelli has dedicated her life to serving community, family and country, most recently leading the Lehigh County Board of Commissioners where her education and skills in government, social work and law guided the county executives through a year of economic and cultural challenge.
+Amy Zanelli has dedicated her life to serving community and family, most recently leading the Lehigh County Board of Commissioners where her education and skills in government, social work and law guided the county executives through a year of economic and cultural challenge.
 Working families, children, and senior citizens have always been at the heart of her work, values taught to her by her family and values she’s ingrained in her own children.

 Born in Teaneck, New Jersey, Amy was educated in the public school system and attended Rutgers University where she earned degrees in sociology and forensic anthropology.
 Upon graduation, she was drawn to work as a child abuse and neglect investigator in distressed communities probing the needs of the most vulnerable.
 There she worked with both law enforcement and families to find equitable resolutions to crises involving family conflicts and the law.

 The values of hard work, equality and community were instilled in her early on growing up in a family of workers in the trades and the military.
 As a shop steward she represented her fellow workers in negotiations and policy statements to maintain workplace safety and equality.
 After a decade-long career in human services in some of the most distressed neighborhoods in the region, Amy accepted work in the Lehigh Valley and pursued her community volunteering and involvement while continuing her education and raising a family.

 Alongside her work on the county commission, Amy is a licensed real estate agent where she has clearly seen the diverse economic and cultural pressures in housing, jobs and human services.
 She has assisted a wide range of families, businesses, and individuals, and understands the regulations applied to home buyers and small business owners.